 Yet another Disney film that showcases modern American values is Remember the Titans.
 Set in 1971, the text follows the predictable path of a football team gaining the motivation to win each game, including a dramatic win in the last few minutes of the championship game.
 Not only does this film follow the cookie-cutter path of any feel-good sports movie, but it also integrates the conflict of race.
 Conflicts frequently arise between black and white players, and they must overcome their differences in order to play effectively and win.
 By presenting a film 29 years after its setting, producers are able to modify characters and storyline from the 1970’s to reflect those of current values.
 The initial racial tension present between players is reasonable for 1971, and the conflict’s resolution and team cooperation is reflective of the absence of segregation today.
 Rather than maintaining racial conflict throughout the film, Disney created a resolution to this conflict in order to make the movie optimistic and reflective of modern values.
 If Remember the Titans was shown to an American audience in 1971, many viewers would be opposed to the attitudes of desegregation present in the films conclusion.
 Such anti-racist values presented in this film are brought up in order to reflect the values present in the viewer’s own mind and allow them to better enjoy the film.
 New York Times columnist David Brooks generalizes the entire genre of sports films, stating that the typical coach “forces his players to work harder than they ever thought they could… [inspiring sacrifices as] he leads them to glory over richer and more respected rivals.”
 In Remember the Titans, such sacrifices come to represent the struggle and eventual victory over racial segregation.
 By presenting a dramatic shift in racist opinion in the film accompanied by the emotions of an American feel-good sports movie, Disney crafted a film that will please audiences by reflecting their own anti-racist ideals and making this view seem increasingly virtuous.
 Respect across races has certainly become a common value by 2000 in America, and Remember the Titans presents this concept in order to satisfy and comfort audiences.
 The anti-racist values presented in the film allow audiences to feel better about their own views, and pushes them to enjoy and spend more of their hard earned cash on the film.
 This predictable sporting film is an excellent example of pop culture’s reflection of American values in order to uplift viewers and increase box office sales.
+There’s a bit too much back and forth here.